Varadero247/ppbl-course-01-ppbl-course-01-front-end/README.md

     ```
     Your site is now running at http://localhost:8000!

-2. In order to really use the site, you'll see to get the backend running as well:

-  - See https://github.com/ganeshnithyanandam/unsigs-be and follow the docs

-3. Use with testnet or mainnet
+2. Use with testnet or mainnet -- can we leave this as an option?
+  - Will need to toggle both back-end and Cardano
   - in `/src/components/WalletButton/WalletButton.jsx`, look for

   ```
   if ((await window.cardano.getNetworkId()) === 0) return true;
   ```